hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 ```

 Now, from the result, copy the `uid` of Michael's node.
-We'll be using this uid in our next query.

 In the query below, replace the uid `0x1388`, with the `uid` you just copied.
+Dgraph generates these uid's based on some complex logic.
+Hence, we might have a small chance of having the same uid's.

 Let's run the query,